huggingface/distil-whisper/README.md

 )
 ```

-Next, we load an exemplary short-form audio from the LibriSpeech corpus:
+Next, we load an example short-form audio from the LibriSpeech corpus:

 ```python
 from datasets import load_dataset